Server data from the Official MCP Registry

 }From the project's GitHub README.

-When Cities: Skylines II is installed locally, Cities2-MCP also tries to read the in-game Encyclopedia from the user's own game files.
-This source is enabled by default when the server can find Cities2_Data/Content/Game/Locale.cok, especially for standard Steam installs.
+When Cities: Skylines II is installed locally, the MCP server reads the game encyclopedia from the installed game files.
+This source is enabled by default when the server can find Cities2_Data/Content/Game/Locale.cok.

 The server also includes local workflow tools for CS2 mod projects.
 An AI assistant can: